AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 >>L1 = -1.96 inches
 >>L2 = -2.05 inches
 ```
-These lengths make the team believe that the length of the filter shelf is arbitrary due to their negative value.
-This seemed to correlate with the experiments as well.
+These lengths and their negative values make the team believe that the length of the filter shelf is arbitrary due to their negative value.
+This seemed to correlate with the experiments as well (see "Experiments").
+Therefore, the team decided to calculate filter shelf length, and in turn filter shelf insert length, by other means.
+The code below explores this method.

 <div class="alert alert-block alert-danger">
 Is it physically possible to have negative values?
 Could there be an error here?

 Please more thoroughly explain this reasoning.
 </div>

-From here, the team worked to calculate and parametrize the filter shelf insert.
-The following calculations are the steps used in calculating the filter shelf length.
-That is, how far into the filter they must protrude.

 <div class="alert alert-block alert-danger">
 explain what length of insert is